Democrats for Life of America: 2018

 Representative Dan Lipinski, a long-time anti-abortion Democrat, from one of Illinois' Chicago-area House districts won his primary.
 Three Democratic Senators, who self-identify as anti-abortion, had voted to ban abortion after 20 weeks and ran for reelection to the US Senate; Bob Casey of Pennsylvania, Joe Donnelly of Indiana, and Joe Manchin of West Virginia had all voted with most Republicans on the issue.
 Donnelly and Manchin had been endorsed by Democrats for Life in their reelection bids.

 On the afternoon of July 20, 2018, DLFA Executive Director Kristen Day hosted an event where anti-abortion Democrats from around the nation gathered for their first annual conference at a Radisson Hotel in Aurora, Colorado.
 Over 18 individual speaking sessions were arranged over the course of three days.
 The keynote speaker on Friday evening was former U.S. Representative Bart Stupak (D-MI) who was instrumental in keeping abortion funding out of the Affordable Care Act in 2010.
 Stupak discussed the challenges of being an anti-abortion Democrat while promoting his new book For All Americans.

 2020

 Representative Dan Lipinski was defeated in a primary election against Marie Newman.
 Representatives Collin Peterson and Ben McAdams were both defeated in their general election races.
 This left Henry Cuellar as the only anti-abortion Democrat in the House of Representatives.

+In the aftermath of the 2020 election, DFLA protested efforts for repeal the Hyde Amendment, staging a "Day of Action" after the House passed a COVID relief bill that did not include the measure.

+2021

+Treneé McGee, an anti-abortion Democrat who was endorsed by Democrats for Life, won a seat in the Connecticut House of Representatives on December 22, 2021.
+She won this seat in a special election following the arrest and subsequent resignation of Michael DiMassa.
+McGee is currently the youngest black woman ever elected to the Connecticut General Assembly.

+2024

+Terrisa Bukovinac, former president of DFLA, challenged Joe Biden in the Democratic presidential primary to call attention to the issue.

+At the 2024 Democratic National Convention, in response to Planned Parenthood's announcement that they would offer free abortions in a "mobile health clinic" parked outside of the convention, DFLA announced a diaper drive which ended up delivering over 44,000 free diapers and wipes to pregnancy centers in Chicago.
+The group also hosted an event outside the convention to advocate for an expanded child tax credit and a proposal to eliminate out-of-pocket medical expenses surrounding childbirth, among other things.